Was Jesus a Real Person?

 Go more meticulously into the holy scriptures themselves, and it becomes even more… peculiar.

-Look at his tales and writings, and they are strangely similar to the allegorical fables of MithraicHorus, and even BuddhaKrishna, and not least Lao TzuSuspiciously similar.
-And add to that how the apostles’ Gospels vastly disagree on key points about Jesus and his life.
-It is not small things they disagree on; it is things like the number of siblings, wives, events at the resurrection, when he died, where he was buried, witnesses, and more.
-Also, we know several other holy books (like that of the Gospel of Thomas) that have been omitted from the Bible, for political reasons (officially so).
+Look at his tales and writings about him; they are strangely similar to the allegorical fables of MithraicHorusBuddhaKrishna, and Lao TzuSuspiciously similar.
+In addition to this, the apostles’ Gospels vastly disagree on key points about Jesus and his life.
+It is not small things they disagree on; it is things like the number of siblings and wives, events at the resurrection, when he died, where he was buried, witnesses, and more.
+Also, we know several other holy books (like that of the Gospel of Thomas) that have been omitted from the Bible for political reasons (officially so).
 And this begs the question of what else has been omitted or manipulated?
 Even the canon source material does not describe Jesus and his life too well.
 What happened through his youth?
 His teens?
 His childhood?
 His early adulthood?
 Who is he, really?

 Of course, even if we did have several sources backing him and his abilities, one should always remain skeptical.
 Carl Sagan taught us that;